biojava/biojava.github.io/_wikis/RCSB_Viewers:Architectural_Overview.md

 <!-- -->

-The 3d viewer, attached to the <em>DocumentFrame</em>.
+The 3d viewer, attached to the *DocumentFrame*.
 Renders the scene.

 <!-- -->